reactive-python/reactpy/docs/source/guides/escape-hatches/distributing-javascript.rst

         # unique since it must share a namespace with all other javascript packages.
         name="YOUR-PACKAGE-NAME",
         file=_BUNDLE_PATH,
-        # What to temporarilly display while the module is being loaded
+        # What to temporarily display while the module is being loaded
         fallback="Loading...",
     )